HayoungOh5/mitumjs/README.md

 ## Abstraction

-- __mitum.js__ is the framework of the mitum blockchain written in the typescript language.
+- __mitum.js__ is the framework of the mitum blockchain written in the typescript language and provided in esm, cjs builded form.
 - The Mitum blockchain operates on a __multi-sig account__ basis.
 However, for user convenience, __single-sig__ is prioritized.
 - Name the method so that it can be called intuitively from the user's perspective.
 - For consistency, method names use camel notation.